skoolkid/sk6502/README.md

 What's left to do
 -----------------
 * Base conversion (when converting a skool file to ASM or HTML)
-* Control file generator (for identifying code and data in memory dumps)
+* Control file generator with code map support
 * Snapshot reader (for extracting memory dumps from emulator snapshot files)

 Note that the stock SkoolKit snapshot reader can be used to read binary (raw